-The Atlanta Ballet and the Atlanta Opera seasons are underway at the Cobb Energy Performing Arts Centre.
-And both are perfect for getting gussied up in that fancy frock or tailored suit you’ve been saving for a special occasion.
-A glittering evening at the ballet or opera is also a great excuse for indulging in a fine meal beforehand, followed by cocktails and late-night bites once the curtain comes down after the show.
+Home to the Atlanta Ballet and the Atlanta Opera, seeing a show at the Cobb Energy Performing Arts Centre is a perfect excuse for getting gussied up in that fancy frock or tailored suit you’ve been saving for a special occasion.
+A glittering evening at the ballet or opera, or taking in a concert here, is also a great excuse for indulging in a fine meal beforehand, followed by cocktails and late-night bites once the curtain comes down after the show.

 Dinner before a show